Ra1n60w/Auto-Explode-TNT/README.md

-This is a datapack for Minecraft.
+This is a datapack for Minecraft and it works in Minecraft 1.20.x.

 It can make TNTs you places lit automatically.

+You can download the ZIP file in Releases and try it.

+Total size of the file: 4KB